Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

 The time scale is then calculated from the velocity and length scales as

-so that the lightest species travel exactly one lattice distance in one time step $\delta t = t'$.
+so that the lightest species travels exactly one lattice constant in a single time step $\delta t = t'$.
 Conversion factors for the pressure, viscosity and binary diffusion coefficients can be derived in a similar way,